Skip to main content

 Keystone KSTAD50B Review: A Reliable 50-Pint Workhorse

-The Keystone KSTAD50B is a straightforward 50-pint dehumidifier with a built-in pump and an honest value proposition.
-At $219.99, it undercuts the Tosot by $10 while offering comparable performance and the same critical feature: a pump that eliminates the need for gravity drainage.
+The Keystone KSTAD50B is a straightforward 50-pint dehumidifier with a built-in pump.
+At $299.99, it offers solid performance with a pump that eliminates the need for gravity drainage and 4,500 sq. ft. coverage.
 It does not have smart features or a flashy design, but for a basement that needs to stay dry, the Keystone gets the job done.

 Keystone